oll-korreckt/grammar/src/markdown/info/elements/phrase/infinitivePhrase.md

 > It would be quite expensive to live *in that house*.

 ### Subject Complement
+Despite not being a predicate, infinitive phrase created from linking verbs can still accept a subject complement.

 #### Nouns
 > His goal is to become *mayor*.